Shercock: Transport

 Sillan Tours Limited provides daily bus connections from Shercock to Kingscourt, Navan and Dublin.
+Local Link launched route 171, from Shercock to Dundalk via Carrickmacross and Inniskeen, in July 2023 with several journeys each way daily.
+An electric bus is used on the route.
 Bus Éireann route 166 links Shercock to Cavan, Carrickmacross and Dundalk on Mondays, Wednesdays, and Fridays only.

 Arts

-The annual Shercock Drama Festival usually takes place in March, with drama groups from around the country participating in the event.
-St Patrick's Hall serves as the venue.
-It celebrated its 25th year in 2012.
+The Shercock Drama Festival takes place annually in March, with amateur dramatics groups from around the country participating in the event.
+St Patrick's Hall in Shercock serves as the venue.
+The 36th edition of the Shercock Drama Festival took place in March 2024.

 Sport

 Shercock GFC, the local GAA club, play in the Cavan Senior Football Championship.
 In 2017, the club won the Tommy Gilroy Cup and, in the same year, received funding for the improvement of their dressing room and gym facilities.

+Shercock Athletics Club provides coaching in middle distance running, cross country and track and field disciplines (sprints, jumps and throws).
+The Shercock AC track and the Craig Lynch High Performance Centre, both located in Shercock, have indoor and outdoor facilities.